Kazakhstan Travel Guide

 Must Know Before You Travel to Kazakhstan

 • Transport: Yandex Go is the taxi app used in Kazakh cities.
-Buses are slow and road traffic is chaotic, making by road travel difficult.
+Buses are slow and road traffic is chaotic, making by-road travel difficult.
 Train connectivity is good across the country but make sure to book the tickets in advance.
+Pre-book your rides to avoid taxi scams at the airport.

 • Language: English is not commonly spoken.
 Local people speak and prefer Kazakh and Russian.
 Learn a few local words or use translator apps to communicate.

-• Sim cards: Get local sim card for efficient navigation and communication.
+• Sim cards: Get a local sim card for efficient navigation and communication.
+Beeline is a good option for this.
 Some operators don’t allow hotspot sharing so double-check the feature if you wish to share the internet with fellow travellers.

 • Money: Tourism is not well developed in smaller cities and rural areas.
 If you plan to explore these places make sure you carry cash as card-based transactions are rare in smaller areas.